MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

     ![Screenshot of Meetings window with Chat button highlighted.](media/calling-chat-file-sharing-1.JPG "Screenshot of Meetings window with Chat button highlighted")

-    A new Chat window appears to the right of the Meetings window.
+    A new Chat window appears to the right of the video feed.

 2. To respond to the chat, place your gaze cursor over the box that says "Type a new message".